The UnSchool is committed to respecting and protecting your privacy. We process data in accordance with its responsibilities under the GDPR.

 Certain providers may be located in or have facilities that are located in a different jurisdiction than either you or us.
 If you elect to proceed with a transaction that involves the services of a third-party service provider, then your information may become subject to the laws of the jurisdiction(s) in which that service provider or its facilities are located.

-For example you may be located in Europe but out payment gateway is in the United States, then your personal information used in completing that transaction may be subject to disclosure under United States legislation, including the Patriot Act.
+For example, you may be located in Europe but our payment gateway is in the United States, then your personal information used in completing that transaction may be subject to disclosure under United States legislation, including the Patriot Act.